Custom Email Server

 Password: [The password you use to log into your email server]

-For gmail users, you'll want to mark 'use gmail' to yes and click Connect.
+For gmail users, you'll want to mark "Use Custom Server" to "No" and then click 'Grant Gmail Permission'

 Emails Going to Spam